erikpukinskis/direct-monetization-static/welcome-to-the-dmn.markdown

   Full-stack suite of modular, open-source tools usable as SaaS and self-hosted components.

 ## How to help:
-This whole website, including the proposed standard, is on [GitHub](https://github.com/ShapeOfMatter/direct-monetization-static); pull requests are welcome.
+This website, including the proposed standard, is on [GitHub](https://github.com/ShapeOfMatter/direct-monetization-static); pull requests are welcome.
 You can also email us with questions or suggestions at <dmn@directmonetization.network>.

-## DMN and the 402-Receipts standard
-The proposed [402-Receipts standard]({{"/introduction.html" | relative_url}}) will be an open community-consensus standard.
-It will move to its own website as soon as the name is settled.
-DMN will be developing open source tools for use with the 402-Receipts protocol, and offering support for and SaaS versions of those tools.